Yahia-Ragab/Image-Processing-Projects/Final project/readme.md

 2. Install dependencies:
    pip install -r requirements.txt
 3. Launch the app:
-   python main.py
+   python gui.py
-   The GUI will open; click "Upload Image" to start and use grouped buttons to apply operations.
+   The GUI will open; click "Upload Image" or drag and drop to start and use grouped buttons to apply operations.
 Results show dynamically in the right pane, with options to save.

 ## Examples and Usage